-If you withdraw from the College, your student aid for the following semester will be cancelled.
-If you withdraw before 60% of the semester is completed and receive Pell Grants you will be required to repay the entire amount of the grant.
+If you withdraw from the College, your student aid for the following semester will be canceled.
+If you withdraw before 60% of the semester is completed and receive Pell Grants you will be required to repay the entire amount or a percentage of the grant.
 If you process a re-enrollment request for an upcoming semester, please contact the Office of Student Aid to request consideration for reinstatement of your aid.